mlcsec/headi/README.md

 <a href="https://asciinema.org/a/381187" target="_blank"><img src="https://asciinema.org/a/381187.svg" /></a>

-TLS `InsecureSkipVerify` is not currently configured, if you want to disable security checks then feel free to uncomment `crypto/tls` in the imports and the `TLSClientConfig:   &tls.Config{InsecureSkipVerify: true},` lines in http transport configuration and then build locally.
+`InsecureSkipVerify` is not currently configured, if you want to disable security checks then feel free to uncomment `crypto/tls` in the imports and the `TLSClientConfig:   &tls.Config{InsecureSkipVerify: true},` lines in http transport configuration and then build locally.

 <br>